'Absolutely devastating': Principals on proposed ban on international students

 Principals in the region say the move would have a "huge impact" on school culture and result in the loss of millions of dollars in revenue.

-The Ministry of Education has proposed to restrict enrolment of international fee-paying primary and intermediate aged students for state, state-integrated and private schools.
+The Ministry of Education has proposed restricting enrolment of international fee-paying primary and intermediate aged students for state, state-integrated and private schools.

 It applies to both individual and tour group students under Year 9.